 About the Author

 Laura is a garden writer and photographer.
-She writes online content for gardening websites, writes for gardening publications and blogs for three gardening blogs.
+She writes online content for gardening websites, writes for gardening publications and three gardening blogs.
 Her interests are local food, organic gardening, backyard homesteading and native plants.
 She assists gardening related clients with social media.
 And occasionally, she’ll offer a solicited opinion as a garden coach.